digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

 - Use of ``<-`` instead of ``=``.

   The reason for that is ``getParty`` is an ``Action`` that can only be performed once the ``Scenario`` is run in the context of a ledger. ``<-`` means "run the action and bind the result".
 It can only be run in that context because, depending on the ledger the scenario is running on, ``getParty`` may have to look up a party identity or create a new party.

   More on ``Actions`` and ``do`` blocks in :doc:`5_Restrictions`.

   If that doesn't quite make sense yet, for the time being you can think of this arrow as extracting the right-hand-side value from the ledger and storing it into the variable on the left.
 - The argument ``"Alice"`` to ``getParty`` does not have to be enclosed in brackets.
-You call functions in DAML using the syntax ``function arg1 arg2 arg3``.
+Functions in DAML are called using the syntax ``fn arg1 arg2 arg3``.

 With a variable ``alice`` of type ``Party`` in hand, you can submit your first transaction.
 Unsurprisingly, you do this using the ``submit`` function. ``submit`` takes two arguments: a ``Party`` and an ``Update``.